MarriottDigital/companion-header-footer/README.md

-partner-footer
+companion-header-footer
 ==============

-Web page footer to be used for Marriott partner sites
+Web page header and footer to be used for Marriott companion sites